St John the Baptist, Clayton, West Sussex, 7.30pm, 22 June 2019 Tickets £10, available on the door

 Clayton church has a magnificent set of wall paintings created by the monks of Lewes Priory in the 12th century.
 They are the finest of a series of similar paintings in several churches in the area.
 The most impressive feature is the Doom painting over the chancel arch, depicting the Day of Judgement in all its gory detail.

-Our concert will begin with music inspired by the paintings, including a number of English works from the medieval period featuring voices, rebecs, harp and psaltery.
-In the second half we will feature renaissance music for various types of wind consort, including recorders, shawms, crumhorns, curtal, rackett, and cornamusen.
+Our concert began with music inspired by the paintings, including a number of English works from the medieval period featuring voices, rebecs, harp and psaltery, and in the second half featured renaissance music for various types of wind consort, including recorders, shawms, crumhorns, curtal, rackett, and cornamusen.

-Our first date for the autumn is a lunchtime concert as part of the well-established series at St Matthew’s church, Redhill.
-The town stands just to the south of the ancient Pilgrims Way to Canterbury in Kent, along which Geoffrey Chaucer travelled in the late 1300s, which provides the inspiration for our programme.
-The concert will feature music from Chaucer’s time, including examples of rondeaux, virelais and ballades, and songs and dances from fourteenth century England and France.
-All of the instruments we will play are mentioned in Chaucer’s works – organ, harpe, fidel, ribible (rebec), cornamuse and shalmeys (bagpipes and shawm), pype (recorder) and nakers (drum).
+This lunchtime concert formed part of the well-established series at St Matthew’s church, Redhill.
+The town stands just to the south of the ancient Pilgrims Way to Canterbury in Kent, along which Geoffrey Chaucer travelled in the late 1300s, which provided the inspiration for our programme.
+The concert featured music from Chaucer’s time, including examples of rondeaux, virelais and ballades, and songs and dances from fourteenth century England and France.
+All of the instruments we played are mentioned in Chaucer’s works – organ, harpe, fidel, ribible (rebec), cornamuse and shalmeys (bagpipes and shawm), pype (recorder) and nakers (drum).

-We are delighted to have been invited to give a concert in Herstmonceux that ties in with the 24th annual medieval festival at Herstmonceux Castle, which is the largest event of its kind in the UK:(www.englandsmedievalfestival.com).
+We were delighted to be invited to give a concert in Herstmonceux that tied in with the 24th annual medieval festival at Herstmonceux Castle, which is the largest event of its kind in the UK:(www.englandsmedievalfestival.com).

-Our programme will feature a wide variety of sacred and secular vocal and instrumental works, and, as always, we will be explaining the nature of the music, describing our instruments, and endeavouring to illuminate the contexts in which both would have been used in the past.
-It’s an ideal opportunity to combine a fascinating day of re-enactment, entertainment and spectacle with an evening focussing on the authentic sounds of the period.
+Our programme featured a wide variety of sacred and secular vocal and instrumental works, and, as always, we explained the nature of the music, described our instruments, and endeavoured to illuminate the contexts in which both would have been used in the past.
+A very curious audience, many of whom had enjoyed a day at the castle, were full of interesting questions!

 Mayfield Convent Chapel, Sunday 1 – Monday 2 May 2016